klailatimad/web-scraping-tutorial/projects/farfetch-scraping/README.md

 f.
 "CONCURRENT_REQUESTS_PER_DOMAIN = 32" <br>
 g.
 "CONCURRENT_REQUESTS_PER_IP = 16" <br>
 h.
 "COOKIES_ENABLED = False" <br>
-6. In the directory where you will be running your scrapy spiders, do the following:
+6. In the directory where you will be running your scrapy spiders, do the following: <br>
 a.
-Create a .env file
+Create a .env file <br>
 b.
-Inside the .env file, add the following line:
+Inside the .env file, add the following line: <br>
-Scraper_API_Key='{enter Scraper API key}'
+Scraper_API_Key='{enter Scraper API key}' <br>
 9. If there's an error running the scrapy spiders, make sure twisted version is 21.7.0 and scrapy version is 2.11.0 <br>